We break down different modes of pet transportation in New York City so you’ll know which ones are pet friendly! Welcome to the Big Apple.

 If you want to ensure that you have a ride with your pet, and that you won’t be denied, order a pet taxi.
 They’re reliable, safe, and have pet experience.
-The two highest rated services in New York City are k9 Cars and Canine Car Pet Taxi.
+The highest rated services in New York City are k9 Cars, Pet Cab and Canine Car Pet Taxi.
 Contact them directly for rates and reservations.

 Allowing a dog in an Uber is up to the driver.

 Service animals are permitted to accompany riders at all times.
 If you’re traveling with a pet that’s not a service animal, drivers may choose whether or not to allow the pet in their vehicle.

 Uber recommends texting or calling the driver ahead of time to give them a heads up that you’re traveling with a dog, and to bring a blanket or towel with you.

 Smaller dogs in carriers are generally tolerated very well.
 We’ve used Uber many times with our two dogs and have never been denied a ride.

 Lyft says that, “it’s entirely up to the driver whether or not to allow the passenger’s pet in the vehicle.”
 They advise passengers to notify their drivers ahead of time if they’ll be traveling with a dog.